dyne/Zenroom/README.md

 Zenroom is a brand new, small and portable virtual machine for cryptographic operations.
 The Zenroom VM has no external dependencies, is smaller than 2MB, runs in even less memory and is ready for experimental use on many target platforms: desktop, embedded, mobile, cloud and browsers (webassembly).

 Zencode is the name of the language executed by Zenroom: it is simple to understand and can process large data structures while operating cryptographic transformations on them.
-Zencode is a domain specific language implemented as a subset of Lua and its design is informed by concrete use-cases in DECODE.
+Zencode is a Domain Specific Language whose design is informed by pilot use-cases in DECODE.

 ## Latest stable release is 0.6.0:
 <ul class="center">